How to Apply

 • For capital funding requests, applicants should include a budget for the project and evidence of the fiscal and fundraising capacity necessary to complete the proposed work beyond the amount of the Morton-Kelly grant request.

-• Projects or programs may include more than one Morton-Kelly Program Area or Goal.
+• Projects or programs may include more than one Morton-Kelly Program Priority or Goal.

 • We do not fund: